ProteGO-Safe/specs/specs/api-en.md

 ## `/register`

-A new device is registered in the application.
+Register a new device in the application.

 ### Request parameters:
 Common parameters and the following: